ravirajx7/portfolio/README.md

 # blog
-A repo to manage codebase for personal blog
+This repository will have codebase which is used for creating my personal blog